CornHollioFTD/Lazy_Room/README.txt

 To order Scrap: LeftCtrl + LeftAlt + Right click on the unit to scap (on the right side).
 F12 - show FPS

+To Load unit:
+- select units to load,
+- right click on a carrier on the right panel. or
+- select units to load,
+- right click on a nearby hex with a carrier,
+- click Board to load selected units on the first available carrier. or
+- select carrier,
+- right click on a nearby hex with units it can load,
+- click Load to load all units in the hex that can be loaded.

+To unload units:
+- select units to unload,
+- right click on their carrier on the right panel. or
+- select carrier,
+- right click on a nearby hex,
+- click Unload to unload all units into that hex.

 8. To import images for your units:
 - save any image as .png,
 - name it EXACTLY as your unit is named in types.csv.
 You can add "_view" after the name (for BP-bot).